Tax & Accountancy

 9. Advertising and tenant-finding costs

-10. Stationery, postage, and administration
+10. Stationery, postage and administration

 11. Replacement of domestic items (furnished lettings)

-The relief covers the cost of a modern equivalent replacement, not an upgrade.
-If you replace a standard fridge with a premium American-style model, only the cost of a standard replacement is deductible, the excess is not.
+The relief covers the cost of a modern equivalent, not an upgrade.
+As HMRC's worked examples show, if you replace a basic item with a premium model, only the cost of an equivalent standard replacement is deductible, adjusted for any disposal costs and any proceeds from selling the old item.
 You cannot claim the original purchase cost of these items, only replacements.
+This relief replaced the old wear and tear allowance, which gave a flat 10% of net rents regardless of actual spending.

 12. Costs incurred before the tenancy begins

 Pre-letting expenses incurred to get a property ready for its first letting can sometimes be deductible.
-HMRC applies the ‘wholly and exclusively’ test and requires that the property was genuinely available for letting during the period in question.
+HMRC applies the wholly and exclusively test and requires that the property was genuinely available for letting during the period in question.
 Costs incurred during a prolonged period of personal use before a first letting are less likely to be allowable.

 What landlords cannot claim